-- 1.2.1 The role of the PCC was established by the Police Reform and Social Responsibility Act 2011 (the 2011 Act).
+1.2.1.
+The role of the PCC was established by the Police Reform and Social Responsibility Act 2011 (the 2011 Act).
 The role has been established as a "corporation sole" meaning that the PCC is a separate legal entity.
-As a separate corporate entity created by legislation the PCC has those powers that are expressly provided for in legislation, that are required for carrying out the purposes of their incorporation and that may reasonably be regarded as incidental to, or consequential to those matters provided for by legislation. - 1.2.2 The Act has also established the Chief Constable as a corporation sole. - 1.2.3 The Act has conferred wide powers upon the PCC and Chief Constable.
-A PCC may do anything which is calculated to facilitate, or is conducive or incidental to, the exercise of his functions.
-This includes entering into contracts and other agreements (whether legally binding or not), acquiring and disposing of property (including land), and borrowing money. - 1.2.4 A Chief Constable may do anything which is calculated to facilitate, or is conducive or incidental to, the exercise of his or her functions.
+As a separate corporate entity created by legislation the PCC has those powers that are expressly provided for in legislation, that are required for carrying out the purposes of their incorporation and that may reasonably be regarded as incidental to, or consequential to those matters provided for by legislation.

+- 1.2.2.
+The 2011 Act has also established the Chief Constable as a corporation sole. - 1.2.3.
+The 2011 Act has conferred wide powers upon the PCC and Chief Constable.
+A PCC may do anything which is calculated to facilitate, or is conducive to or incidental to, the exercise of his functions.
+This includes entering into contracts and other agreements (whether legally binding or not), acquiring and disposing of property (including land), and borrowing money. - 1.2.4.
+A Chief Constable may do anything which is calculated to facilitate, or is conducive or incidental to, the exercise of his or her functions.
 This includes entering into contracts and other agreements (whether legally binding or not), and acquiring and disposing of property (apart from land).
 However, the Chief Constable may only enter into contracts or agreements or acquire or dispose of property with the consent of the PCC.
-This restriction does not apply to contracts or agreements in relation to the employment of police staff.

-- 1.2.5 These are two key powers.
-They have been drawn upon, amongst other things, to establish the general principles (see below) upon which this Scheme of Governance and Consent is founded. - 1.2.6 Whilst the 2011 Act is the key piece of legislation that establishes the role of PCC there is also other primary and secondary legislation which impacts upon the role.
+This restriction does not apply to contracts or agreements in relation to the employment of police staff. - 1.2.5.
+These are two key powers.
+They have been drawn upon, amongst other things, to establish the general principles (see below) upon which this Scheme of Governance and Consent is founded. - 1.2.5.1.2.6.
+The explanatory notes to section 18 of the 2011 Act state that the intention is that any exercise of a PCC's functions by another PCC should be under a collaboration agreement.
+Section 22 of the Police Act 1996 (as amended by the 2011 Act) expressly provides that a collaboration agreement may be made by two or more policing bodies.
+This power enables one PCC to act in collaboration with another.
+Therefore, for example, one PCC would be able to enter into a contract on behalf of another PCC if they so agreed in a collaboration agreement executed between them.
+This power has been drawn upon to agree the Contract Standing Orders across the seven police areas and referred to at paragraph 1.1.4 above. - 1.2.6.1.2.7.
+Whilst the 2011 Act is the key piece of legislation that establishes the role of PCC there is also other primary and secondary legislation which impacts upon the role.
 This Scheme of Governance and Consent must be read in conjunction with the requirements expressed by this legislation.
 In particular, specific attention is drawn to the provisions of the Policing Protocol.
 Additionally the Financial Management Code of Practice and the Strategic Policing Requirement are key reference documents.

-1.3 General Principles
+1.3.
+General Principles

-1.3.1 This Scheme of Governance and Consent is, amongst other things, founded upon a number of key elements and which are reflected through the Scheme.
-They relate to financial management, property management, contracts and procurement.
+- 1.3.1.
+This Scheme of Governance and Consent is, amongst other things, founded upon a number of key elements and which are reflected through the Scheme.
+They relate to financial management, property management, contracts and procurement. - 1.3.2.
+Financial Management

-1.3.2 Financial Management